 Online GED Test

-So the GED exam can be taken online as well.
-In earlier days, to acquire a GED diploma, you had to appear, in person, at one of Alabama’s official GED test facilities, but today, that has changed.
+So, the GED exam can be taken online as well.
+In earlier days, to acquire a GED diploma, you had to appear in person, at one of Alabama’s official GED test facilities, but today, that has changed.

-If you want to qualify for taking the four GED sub-exam online, you’ll first have to reach scores in the “green zone” (likely to pass) on the GED Ready® official practice test.
+If you want to qualify for taking the four GED sub-exams online, you’ll first have to reach scores in the “green zone” (likely to pass) on the GED Ready® official practice test.
 To read more about online GED testing, go to this post-> The online GED test.

 GED Test Scores

 The four GED subtests are measured on a scale from 100 to 200.
+The scoring ranges are:

-100-144 is the below-passing score
+• 100-144 is the below-passing score

-145-164 is the high school equivalency score
+• 145-164 is the high school equivalency score

-165-174 is the college-ready score
+• 165-174 is the college-ready score

-175-200 is the college-ready + college credit score
+• 175-200 is the college-ready + college credit score

 How To Prepare For The GED Test